datacamp/courses-introduction-to-python/chapter1.md

 print("I started with $" + savings + " and now have $" + result + ".
 Awesome!")
 ```

 This will not work, though, as you cannot simply sum strings and floats.

-To do this, you'll need to explicitly convert the types of your variables.
-You can use the functions `str()`, `int()`, `float()` and `bool()` for this. `str(savings)`, for example, will convert the float `savings` to a string.
+To fix the error, you'll need to explicitly convert the types of your variables.
+More specifically, you'll need `str()`, to convert a value into a string. `str(savings)`, for example, will convert the float `savings` to a string.

+Similar functions such as `int()`, `float()` and `bool()` will help you convert Python values into any type.

 *** =instructions
 - Hit _Submit Answer_ to run the code on the right.
 Try to understand the error message.
-- Fix the code on the right such that the printout runs without errors.
+- Fix the code on the right such that the printout runs without errors; use the function `str()` to convert the variables to strings.
 - Convert the variable `pi_string` to a float, and store this float as a new variable, `pi_float`.

 *** =hint